Shazam007/Distributed-E-Ticketing/README.md

 ## Evaluation

+JMeter has been utilized for obtaining results and evaluation, as it allows us to measure latency, throughput, and conduct load testing effectively.

 ### Latency

 [NN group](https://www.nngroup.com/articles/response-times-3-important-limits/) , and this [research artical](https://www.researchgate.net/publication/228553434_System_Response_Time_and_User_Satisfaction_An_Experimental_Study_of_Browser-based_Applications) have shown that user attention and satisfaction can significantly drop if a task exceeds the approximate 10-second threshold.
 This is the point at which users begin to lose focus and may consider leaving the process.
 This effect is particularly considered on e-commerce and ticketing platforms.